marijnh/Eloquent-JavaScript/17_canvas.md

 Browsers give us several ways to display ((graphics)).
 The simplest way is to use styles to position and color regular ((DOM)) elements.
-This can get you quite far, as the game in the [previous chapter](game) shows.
+This can get you quite far, as the game in the [previous chapter](game) showed.
 By adding partially transparent background ((image))s to the nodes, we can make them look exactly the way we want.
 It is even possible to rotate or skew nodes with the `transform` style.